phalcon/documentation/docs/db-models.md

     bool $keepSnapshots = null
 ): ModelInterface
 ```
-Assigns values to a model from an array, returning a new model, using the column map.
+Assign values to a model from an array, returning a new model, using the column map.

 ```php
 <?php